BrunoJAzevedo/Cordova-Project-Creation-Script/README.md

 # Cordova-Project-Creation-Script

-Tired on having to do several commands everytime you want to create a cordova project?
+Tired of having to do several commands every time you want to create a cordova project?
 This script helps you automate this process.

 ## Suggested installation